 Popular art forms in Qatar include printing, pottery, sculpting, lace-making, jewelry making, calligraphy, drawing, painting and in recent years, photography.
 These art forms are influenced by Bedouin culture and Islam.
 Qatar recently built a Museum of Islamic Art.
 The museum houses a collection of art from many Middle Eastern countries in the hopes of preserving diverse varieties of Islamic art for posterity.
 The Qatar Museum Authority calls it “a museum for the world.”

-The music of Qatar is highly influenced by Bedouin culture.
-Lyrics are typically Bedouin poetry and the music is played using Bedouing instruments.
-Khaliji is a type of traditional Bedouin music and one of the most popular types of music in Qatar.
-It is played using the Oud and Tabl drum.
-In addition to Khaliji being a popular form of music, there is also a popular dance that is performed to Khaliji.
+The music of Qatar is highly influenced by its Bedouin and seafaring past as can be found across the Gulf states.
+Lyrics are typically Bedouin poetry and the music is played using Bedouin instruments such as the oud and tabl drum.
+Sawt and Khaliji are types of traditional Bedouin music and among the most popular types of music in Qatar.